KendallP4299/TEPlus-Complement-Creator/README.md

 # Complement-Creator-for-Technical-Enchant-Renewed

-TE+ Complement Creator for version 7.0.0d
+TE+ Complement Creator for TE+ Renewed version 7.0.0d
 ===GREETINGS!=================================================================

 This application, made by Kendall Payton(Ziromanean#3173 on discord),